 What is the product of the two numbers?

 Find the total number of distinct ways to join the six islands shown above by bridges such that

 Mirror images and 180-degree rotations are not counted as distinct.

 Agnishom is in love and decided to talk to his crush on Valentine's Day.

 Agnishom: What's your phone number, sweetheart?

-Agnishom: And the 4-digit code before it?
+Agnishom: And the 4-digit area code that comes before it?

 Agnishom's Love: You know, the product of the four digits in the code is actually the square root of my phone number.

 Agnishom's Love: Ah, but if I tell you the sum of digits of the code, then you can figure it out exactly.